 While those with intellectual disabilities are the largest group served by WorkSource, those with learning disabilities and mental illness also represent a large percentage of the client base.
-Others served include disadvantaged students, individuals with autism, sensory impairments and traumatic brain injuries and former substance abusers.
+Others served include special education students, individuals with autism, sensory impairments and traumatic brain injuries, as well as former substance abusers.

 The origin of WorkSource was a large on-site assembly and packaging operation.
 The division continues to provide job training and employment through sub-contract work for regional companies.
 Heat sealing and mailing services are available.
 Clients enrolled in the program develop good work habits such as teamwork, staying on task, punctuality and regular attendance.

 In September of 1994, WorkSource opened BreadWorks Bakery, which is located at 923 Preston Avenue.
 Persons with disabilities are incorporated into most aspects of the operation, including measuring, mixing, food preparation, packaging, cleaning and retailing.
 In March of 1998, BreadWorks was expanded to include a carry-out delicatessen.
 The deli menu includes sandwiches, subs, soups and salads.

 The WorkSource Day Support program offers a mix of pre-vocational, educational and recreational activities.
 Community integration is the primary goal of this program and on-site activities are combined with field trips, outings and volunteer activities.
 Some clients also have work activities incorporated into their individualized service plans.

-Approximately 70% of WorkSource clients take advantage of its Community Job Placement services.
-WorkSource employment specialists work with clients to determine job skills, to identify interests, to assist with interviewing techniques, and to help plan and conduct a job search.
+Approximately two-thirds of WorkSource clients take advantage of its Community Job Placement services.
+WorkSource employment specialists, also referred to as “job coaches,” work with clients to determine job skills, to identify interests, to assist with interviewing techniques, and to help plan and conduct a job search.
 Employment specialists provide on-the-job training and follow-along support for as long as is necessary.

 WorkSource programs and services are accredited by CARF – the Commission on Accreditation of Rehabilitation Facilities.
-It is an approved vendor for the Virginia Department for Aging and Rehabilitative Services (DARS) and is an active member of the Virginia Association of Community Rehabilitation Programs, also known as vaACCSES.
+WorkSource is licensed by the Virginia Department of Behavioral Health and Developmental Services and is an approved vendor for the Virginia Department of Aging and Rehabilitative Services.
+It is an active member of the Virginia Association of Community Rehabilitation Programs, also known as vaACCSES.
 WorkSource staff members are active in various professional and civic organizations.